fieldtrip/website/tutorial/mouse_eeg.md

 ### preprocessing

 After the segments of interest have been added to the configuration structure, we read them from the raw data file into memory.
-At this spet we also add the other preprocessing options to the configuration, such as the filter settings.
+At this step we also add the other preprocessing options to the configuration, such as the filter settings.

     cfg.channel   = 'all';
     cfg.baseline  = [-0.30, -0.05];